 The City shall determine the best means of utilizing public resources to build new municipal infrastructure necessary for the development of the VA lands.
 Infrastructure improvements might include such items as: sanitary lift station, sewer mains, storm drainage improvements, water line or other utility extensions and upgrades, street improvements.
 A phasing plan will be developed to ensure that investments in infrastructure are made in an efficient manner.

 The City’s land use strategies should consider various community development needs.
 While it can be expected that the principal future use of the VA lands will be for residential development, some interest has already been expressed in retail commercial development.
-Specific uses and zoning for the lands would eventually be outlined in an official Land Use Strategy adopted by the City.
+Specific uses and zoning for the lands would are outlined in an official Land Use Strategy for the Veterans District adopted by the City.

 The City shall ensure redevelopment of the VA lands fits appropriately into the surrounding area and with any overall city planning objectives.
 This includes supporting the City’s housing, economic development, and land use and growth management policies.